bml42/Programming-for-Engineers/README.md

 # Programming-for-Engineers
-My first programming course, which focused mainly on C./n These text files are backups of the original .c files.
+My first programming course, which focused mainly on C.
+These text files are backups of the original .c files.